Copenhagen disease

-Copenhagen disease, sometimes known as Copenhagen syndrome or progressive non-infectious anterior vertebral fusion (PAVF), is a very rare childhood spinal disorder of unknown cause, with distinctive radiological features.
+Copenhagen disease, sometimes known as Copenhagen syndrome or progressive non-infectious anterior vertebral fusion (PAVF), is a very rare spinal disorder of unknown cause, with distinctive radiological features.
 It is characterized by the progressive fusion of the anterior vertebral body in the thoracolumbar region of the spine.

 It was first identified in 1949 and 80–100 reported cases since, 60% of which were female.
 Due to the disease's rarity, research into this condition has been limited.

 Copenhagen disease is known as such because the majority of cases were found at Copenhagen University Hospital.

 Pathophysiology

 The initial stages of Copenhagen disease closely resemble Scheuermann's disease, where a disturbance in the zone of growth of the vertebral bodies leads to a wedged-shaped deformation in the spine.
 However, the deformity in the vertebrae in Copenhagen's disease progresses differently than in Scheuermann's disease.
 In Copenhagen disease, there is a narrowing of the anterior wall of the intervertebral disc with adjacent end plate erosions.
 The narrowing progresses until the disc space is eliminated, resulting in bony ankylosis, or stiffness in the joints, and eventually fusion of the anterior vertebral body.
 In Scheuermann's disease, however, it is very rare for adults to develop ankylosis in their adult life.